Mobility-Mapper/about-website/README.md

 ##### Partnerships Page
 - Header
     - Hovering over the "Contact Us" button triggers the hover effect, changing the colour to a darker coffee colour
-    - Clicking the "Contact Us" takes you to the business contact form at the bottom of the page
+    - Clicking the "Contact Us" button takes you to the business contact form at the bottom of the page
 - Contents
     - Hovering over a list item triggers the hover effect, adding an underline to the text
     - Clicking a list item link takes you to the corresponding section of the page